Healthcare Cybersecurity & Privacy Program

 Data Protection and Privacy

-- Best practices for safeguarding patient data
+- Best practices for safeguarding patient, financial, and other healthcare data

-- Data access controls and user authentication
+- Data access controls and user authentication to meet regulatory frameworks

 Ethical and Legal Considerations

-- Ethical dilemmas in cybersecurity
+- Ethical dilemmas in healthcare cybersecurity

-- Legal implications of data breaches
+- Legal implications of healthcare data breaches

 Practical Components